lewis-morris/semverbump/README.md

 - Static diff of the public API to highlight breaking changes.
 - Pluggable analysers for command-line tools, web routes and database migrations.
+- Dry-run mode to preview version bumps without touching any files.
+- Output in plain text, Markdown or JSON for easy integration.
 - Optional helpers to update version numbers across common files and tag the release.

 ## Installation